RsyncProject/rsync/rsyncd.conf.5.md

       connecting IP (if "reverse lookup" is enabled), and/or the IP of the given hostname is matched against the connecting IP (if "forward lookup" is enabled, as it is by default).
 Any match will be allowed in.
+    - an '@' followed by a netgroup name, which will match if the reverse DNS of the connecting IP is in the specified netgroup.

     Note IPv6 link-local addresses can have a scope in the address
     specification: